Nexmo/nexmo-developer/_tutorials/client-sdk-ios-add-sdk-to-your-app.md

     }
     ```

-AppDelegate is the best place to do this.
+`AppDelegate` is the best place to do this.

 ## Using NXMClient in your app

 ### Login

 Create a `NXMClient` object and login with a `jwt` user token.
-You can read more about generating the `jwt` [here](/client-sdk/concepts/jwt-acl).
+If necessary, you can read more about [generating the JWT](/client-sdk/concepts/jwt-acl).

 **Swift:**
 ```swift